originrose/cortex/design.md

 ### Machine Learning

+* A useful top level enumeration of functionality for reference is the sklearn [top level API doc](http://scikit-learn.org/stable/modules/classes.html).

 * cross validation
- - provide helpers to separate a dataset into train, test, validate
+ * provide helpers to separate a dataset into train, test, validate
- - k-fold cross validation helpers (also stratified, maintaining the same class balance as in the full set)
+ * k-fold cross validation helpers (also stratified, maintaining the same class balance as in the full set)
     * e.g. from sklearn.model_selection import StratifiedKFold
+ * `sklearn` can be verbose and painful here, would be nice to destructure by position or keys as in a doseq or let for a particular scope defined by the kfold (macro?)
+ * Manual indexing in particular is painful, a destructuring in a `let` style way to:
+   * indicate that you're in the scope of a k-fold cv that will iterate over ks
+   * indicate in-fold and out-of-fold partitions of the data
+   * be able to make out-of-fold predictions (e.g. for ensembles where you need to avoid information leakage)

 * grid search
  - exhaustive search across parameter space